-The OS/32 Basic Data Communications TTY/VDU Ferminal Manager supports the functions of read ASCII, write ASCII, and read or write image.
+The OS/32 Basic Data Communications TTY/VDU Terminal Manager supports the functions of read ASCII, write ASCII, and read or write image.
 For more information of device independent functions (SVC 1), see the OS/32 Supervisor Call (SVC) Programmer Reference Manual.

-Read ASCII Data read is masked to 7-bit ASCII.
-Data is

-read until the buffer is full or a carriage

-return is found, whichever occurs first.

-Upon termination, a carriage return/line feed

-sequence is sent to the printer.
-Fyping the

-• character # causes the line input to be

-ignored, an LF/CR/CR sequence to be output,

-and the read operation to be restarted.

-Typing the character (shift-3), BS (ASCII

-backspace), or cursor left causes the

-previous character entered to be ignored.

-Write ASCII The buffer is scanned to eliminate trailing

-Elemente Dete de entruit until the huffer in

-- write ASCII The Burler is scanned to eliminate trailing blanks.
+- Read ASCII Data read is masked to 7-bit ASCII.
+Data is read until the buffer is full or a carriage return is found, whichever occurs first.
+Upon termination, a carriage return/line feed sequence is sent to the printer.
+Typing the character # causes the line input to be ignored, an LF/CR/CR sequence to be output, and the read operation to be restarted.
+Typing the character (shift-O), BS (ASCII left causes backspace), or cursor the previous character entered to be ignored. - Write ASCII The buffer is scanned to eliminate trailing blanks.
 Data is output until the buffer is exhausted or until a carriage return is found in the data stream.
 A line feed is automatically appended to the deleted CR.
 If no CR is detected, an LF/CR/CR sequence is output. - Read or Write None of the previous formatting actions Image occur.
 The amount of data requested is typed out or read in, without masking, to 7-bit